Online Security: SSLs (Secure Socket Layers)

 Not everyone is asking for sensitive information from their website visitors, so not everyone needs an SSL.
 However, if you sell online or ask for any personal information, you will need an SSL to ensure that your visitors' information is kept safe.I sell online.
 Do I automatically get an SSL through my payment provider

 However, if you want to handle financial transactions directly on your own site, you will need to purchase an SSL.
-Many payment providers will refuse to service you unless they detect that your website is secured with an SSL.
+Many payment providers will refuse to serve you unless they detect that your website is secured with an SSL.

 Why does it sometimes show that my website is not secure even though I have an SSL